Erin McLeod: Philanthropy

-McLeod is an ambassador for the Right To Play campaign, a program that educates and empowers youth in impoverished countries in order to build self-sustaining communities.
+McLeod was an ambassador for the Right To Play campaign, a program that sought to educate and empower youth in impoverished countries in order to build self-sustaining communities.
 Regarding her reason to get involved with the organization, McLeod stated, "I saw 7- or 8-year-olds who are taking care of a family of six because their parents have died of AIDS.
 It's one of the harshest circumstances I've ever seen."

 McLeod has also worked with Rethink Breast Cancer, a program that educates young women on nutrition and body image in order to promote healthy living.
 She has cited her own body image issues and eating disorder as her reason for getting involved with the organization.

 In 2013, McLeod became an ambassador for the non-profit organization Athlete Ally, which works to end homophobia and transphobia in sports.
 She stated that her performance on the field improved after she gained more confidence in who she was off the field.
 McLeod believes promoting such confidence and creating an accepting environment, as Athlete Ally strives to do, is important for athletes and is the reason she joined the organization.